The Application is CLOSED.

 Applicants must meet all of the minimum qualifications.
 Except as noted herein, any failure to meet one or more of the minimum qualifications will result in your immediate disqualification.
 Please note that some standards have particular time limits associated with them.
 If this applies to your situation, you may later become eligible and apply once those time limits have lapsed.If you have already scheduled an appointment and find that you do not meet the minimum qualifications, please contact the Denver Civil Service Commission at (720) 913-3365.

-The minimum qualifications for Firefighter have been updated effective April 15, 2011.
+The minimum qualifications for Firefighter have been updated effective December 19,2014.
 Please see the following link to Commission Rule 3, Qualifications for Original Appointment.
+You may also reference the Firefighter Informational Booklet pages 3-15 for in depth explanations

 No one expects a Fire applicant to have a "perfect" background.
 However, your background is required to reflect the maturity, integrity and judgment appropriate for a Firefighter; otherwise you are not likely to be successful in the testing/selection process.